 I made more of an effort to assimilate into the Vietnamese culture than when I was in Japan.
 By the time I had reached Japan, I had grown tired of the relentless effort to live like a local like when I was in Vietnam.
 While the locals in both countries had relatively low levels of English proficiency, I can still go about exploring the country without speaking much of the native lingo.
 In Vietnam, I made an active effort to befriend local Vietnamese people.
-The demand and pressure to learn English is extremely high in Vietnam.
+The demand and pressure to learn English are extremely high in Vietnam.
 Once an aspiring English learner meets a native English speaker, they excitedly see it as the optimal opportunity to practice English.
 Often, students would approach western tourists in popular tourist areas in hopes to hold a brief conversation with them in English.
-Their eagerness to learn could be infectious.
+Their eagerness to learn can be infectious.
 It made me want to teach and correct their spoken English and grammar.
 It is hard to find local Vietnamese who can speak fluent English.
 If you are lucky to meet the rare few, you also have to factor in the cultural differences.
-Many Vietnamese locals unfortunately have not had the chance to explore outside of their country due to visa and financial constraints.
+Many Vietnamese locals, unfortunately, have not had the chance to explore outside of their country due to visa and financial constraints.
 In many ways, their mindsets and ability to take in different ideas can be hindered.
-While I was fortune enough to meet more open minded locals who can converse in English, it was still hard to relate.
-The consistent effort to try to assimilate with the local community can be tiring at times.
-From this experience, I can understand why immigrants who have some level of English proficiency still prefer to surround themselves with people of their own ethnicity back in the U.S. Language barrier is just one factor to penetrating a new society.
+While I was fortunate enough to meet more open minded locals who can converse in English, it was still hard to relate at times.
+The consistent effort to try to assimilate with the local community can be tiring.
+From this experience, I can understand why even immigrants who have some level of English proficiency still prefer to surround themselves with people of their own ethnicity back in the U.S. Language barrier is just one factor to penetrating in a new society.
 The cultural difference and value system creates barriers to developing stronger bonds between people of different upbringings.

-I was extremely excited meet people who can freely converse in English when I arrived in Japan.
-That excitement never left me during my time in Japan.
-To be able to freely express myself and know that the receiving party understands what I am trying to convey is liberating.
-I finally understood the frustration some of the fellow travelers had when they were unable to express themselves properly, but to only limit their word usage to simple descriptions of their feelings in English.
-After several months of simplifying the way I express myself so others can more easily comprehend, I craved being able to speak coherently in English.
+I was extremely excited to meet people who can freely converse in English when I arrived in Japan.
+That excitement never left me during my time there.
+To be able to freely express myself and know that the listener understands what I am trying to convey is liberating.
+I finally understood the frustration some of the fellow travelers had when they were unable to express themselves properly since they could only limit their word usage to simple descriptions of their feelings in English.
+After several months of simplifying the way I express myself so that others can more easily comprehend, I craved the ability to speak coherently in English.
 When that opportunity came, it was like the feeling of discovering a water well in a scorching hot desert.

-This experience helps me better understand the frustrations many immigrants share living in America.
-Despite visiting many countries in the past, the language barrier was never a big issue because either I always understood a bit of the local language or that English proficiency is high.
+This experience helped me better understand the frustrations that many immigrants share when living in America.
+Despite visiting many countries in the past, the language barrier was never a big issue for me because I either always understood a bit of the local language or that the English proficiency is high in that country.
 I also have not spent a significant amount of time in a country where I did not know the language until this journey.